Wizek/loadr/README.md

 ## Vision

-As the saying goes, this is only the tip of the iceberg.
-That is, the stuff that already works and is written about in the [quick start guide][quickStartGuide] is just the beginning.
-There are a lot of features to be added in the near future.
-Their order and details depend greatly on your [early][openQuestions] [feedback][contact].

 **Imagine this:** You have a great idea, and want to jump into experimenting with it as soon as possible.
 You know you'll need some sort of sortable or drag'n'drop functionality.
 You go to loadr's discovery site where you input "sortable drag and drop".